Security Tips for using Internet Banking and Mobile Banking

 - Grammatical mistakes or typos may be found in the email.

-- If you receive any suspicious emails purportedly from banks or find the attachments or hyperlinks in the emails doubtful, remember not to open the attachments or click the hyperlinks.
-Internet banking should be accessed by entering the bank’s website address (www.chbank.com) directly, or using a bookmark or an Internet banking mobile application (App).
+- If you receive any suspicious email purportedly from the Bank or find the attachments or hyperlinks in the email doubtful, do not reply, open any attachments or click on the hyperlinks in the email.
+If you have to visit the Bank’s website or logon to the Internet Banking, instead of clicking the hyperlink, the Bank’s website should be accessed by entering the Bank’s website address (www.chbank.com) directly, using a bookmark or an Internet banking mobile application (App).

-- Generally speaking, banks rarely take the initiative to approach customers to check their personal information, or request customers to click hyperlinks in emails to access their Internet banking accounts or update their information.
-Whenever receiving calls or emails purportedly from banks, stay vigilant and verify their authenticity.
+- The bank seldom approaches customers to check their personal information, or request customers to access their Internet banking accounts or update their information via the hyperlinks provided in email.
+Please stay vigilant and verify their authenticity when receiving calls or emails purportedly from the bank.
 This can prevent fraudsters from stealing your personal information or login credentials for unlawful use.

 - The Hong Kong Monetary Authority:

 Smart Tips Against Phishing Emails

 Internet Banking - Convenient & Safe